haskell/containers/CONTRIBUTING.md

   If there are significant changes, please include the benchmark results in your commit message.

-- If you are requesting a change that affects behaviour, please add QuickCheck properties exercising the code if they do not already exist.
+- If you are requesting a change that adds new functionality or affects behaviour, please add QuickCheck properties exercising the code if they do not already exist.
 If the problem occurs too rarely for QuickCheck to hit then consider adding unit tests as well.

 - Update change log for non-trivial changes.

+- Let us know how you wish to be credited in the changelog.